The Best Crispy Halloumi Fries

 - 5-minute honey lime dressing or Ranch or Caesar dressing

-- Warm honey or maple syrup (mmm)
+- Warm honey or maple syrup (consider adding a small pinch of chili flakes – mmm)

 - Pesto

-Or how about making your crispy fried halloumi even more amazing by serving it Oli Baba/street food/Middle Eastern/nachos style?
+- Serve Oli Baba/street food/Middle Eastern/nachos style?
 How?
 Top with yogurt, za’atar spices, pomegranate seeds, mint, sumac and pomegranate molasses.

-I also love to eat my fries plain with a little lemon juice squeezed over the top!
+- I also love to eat my fries with a little lemon juice squeezed over the top!
 If you like, add a pinch of chili powder to the flour to make the fries spicy.
 Or a little garlic powder, dried mint, oregano or cumin for a fragrant twist.

-- Finally, serve as a side to go with these Greek chicken meatballs (perhaps add marinara sauce and a simple green salad).
+- Finally, serve as a side to go with these Greek chicken meatballs and baked eggplant with tomatoes and feta (or anything, really!).

 More things to know (recipe FAQ)